 The College Outdoors Professional Development Program provides outdoors skills training to members of the Lewis & Clark community who are interested in outdoor leadership.
 We aim to bring our participants to a high level of self-sufficiency in diverse outdoor environments and a well-rounded understanding of skills involved.

-College Outdoors offers numerous trips each year with the potential to foster and expand essential skills for an outdoor professional.
-Although trip schedules vary from semester to semester, our offerings often include:
+College Outdoors offers numerous training trips each year with the potential to foster and expand essential skills for an outdoor professional.
+These trips, in conjunction with volunteering on our regular trips, are a great way to learn about the program and prepare you to apply for a staff position.
+Trip schedules vary from semester to semester, but our offerings often include:

 Job Search Resource Center

 This collection of resources is intended to help you find summer work or longer-term work, undergraduate field studies or graduate programs, outdoor education programs, local groups, skill certification courses or cheap gear for your own skill-building personal trips.
 Read more about these opportunities here.